MacWhaddan History, Family Crest & Coats of Arms

 Early History of the MacWhaddan family

 This web page shows only a small excerpt of our MacWhaddan research.
 Another 91 words (6 lines of text) covering the years 1691, 1415, 1400, 1400, 1410, 1412, 1580, 1554, 1555, 1558, 1693, 1631 and 1713 are included under the topic Early MacWhaddan History in all our PDF Extended History products and printed products wherever possible.

 MacWhaddan Spelling Variations

 Medieval scribes and church officials spelt names simply the way they sounded, which explains the various name spelling variations of the name MacWhaddan that were encountered when researching that surname.
 The many spelling variations included: Barrett, Barret, Barett, Baret, Barratt, Barrat, Barat, Baratt, McWhadden and many more.

 Early Notables of the MacWhaddan family (pre 1700)

-Notable amongst the family up to this time was Lord of Tirawley; Patrick Barrett (died 1415), an Irishman who held religious and secular high offices in Ireland, an Augustinian Canon at Kells Priory in County Kilkenny, Bishop of Ferns (appointed 1400), concentrated bishop at Rome (1400), Lord Chancellor...
-Another 47 words (3 lines of text) are included under the topic Early MacWhaddan Notables in all our PDF Extended History products and printed products wherever possible.
+Notable amongst the family up to this time was Lord of Tirawley; Patrick Barrett (died 1415), an Irishman who held religious and secular high offices in Ireland, an Augustinian Canon at Kells Priory in County Kilkenny, Bishop of Ferns (appointed 1400), concentrated bishop at Rome (1400), Lord Chancellor of Ireland from 1410 to 1412.

+Another 63 words (4 lines of text) are included under the topic Early MacWhaddan Notables in all our PDF Extended History products and printed products wherever possible.